iamtorsten/libfintx/README.md

 An C# based client library for **HBCI 2.2** and **FinTS 3.0**.

-In 1995 the ZKA announced a common standardized online banking standard called *Homebanking Computer Interface* (HBCI).
+In 1995 the ZKA announced a common online banking standard called *Homebanking Computer Interface* (HBCI).
 In 2003 they published the next generation of this protocol standard and named it *Financial Transaction Services* (FinTS).

 Today most of all german banks support this online banking standards.